-We performed spectral energy distribution (SED) fitting on all sources in our initial catalogues using the SED fitting code \texttt{LePhare} \citep{Arnouts2011}, adopting the \citet{bruzual2003} stellar population synthesis (SPS) library, a \citet{Chabrier2003} IMF and the \cite{calzetti2000} dust attenuation law.
-We modelled all sources assuming a declining star-formation history with $\tau$ ranging from $0.1$ to $15$ Gyr and stellar metallicities of $0.2 \, \mathrm{Z}_{\odot}$ and $\mathrm{Z}_{\odot}$.
-We allowed $A_{\mathrm V}$ to vary between $0$ and $6$ and accounted for IGM absorption using the prescription of \cite{Madau1995}.
+We performed spectral energy distribution (SED) fitting on all sources in our initial catalogues using the SED fitting code \textsc{LePhare} \citep{Arnouts2011}, adopting the \citet{bruzual2003} stellar population synthesis (SPS) library, a \citet{Chabrier2003} IMF and the \cite{calzetti2000} dust attenuation law.
+We modelled all sources assuming a declining star formation history with $\tau$ ranging from $0.1$ to $15$ Gyr and stellar metallicities of $0.2 \, \mathrm{Z}_{\odot}$ and $\mathrm{Z}_{\odot}$.
+We allowed $A_{\mathrm V}$ to vary between $0$ and $6$ and accounted for intergalactic medium (IGM) absorption using the prescription of \cite{Madau1995}.

-We measured $M_{\mathrm{UV}}$ for each candidate from the best-fitting SED using a top hat filter centred on $\lambda_{\mathrm{rest}} = 1500$\,\AA \ with $\Delta \lambda = 100$\,\AA.
-To correct our $M_{\mathrm{UV}}$ to total magnitudes, we scaled to the FLUX\_AUTO measurements, and then applied an additional correction of $\simeq 10$ per cent to account for light outside the Kron aperture \citep{mcleod2023}.
+We measured $M_{\mathrm{UV}}$ for each candidate from the best-fitting SED using a top-hat filter centred on $\lambda_{\mathrm{rest}} = 1500$\,\AA \ with $\Delta \lambda = 100$\,\AA.
+To correct our $M_{\mathrm{UV}}$ to total magnitudes, we scaled to the FLUX\_AUTO measurements and then applied an additional correction of $\simeq 10$ per cent to account for light outside the Kron aperture \citep{mcleod2024}.
 For the cluster fields, we corrected $M_{\mathrm{UV}}$ for gravitational lensing by determining the magnification factor ($\mu$) using publicly available lensing maps (see Table \ref{tab: surveys}).
 For fields where multiple lensing maps are available, we adopted the median value of $\mu$ across all maps.
-For UNCOVER-South, where no public lensing maps currently exist, we adopt a flat ${\mu=1.2\pm0.2}$ magnification, motivated by the typical $\mu$ values around the southern boundary of the \cite{furtak2023} UNCOVER lensing map.
+For UNCOVER-South, where there are no public lensing maps, we adopted a flat ${\mu=1.2\pm0.2}$ magnification, motivated by the typical $\mu$ values around the southern boundary of the \cite{furtak2023} UNCOVER lensing map.
 While $\beta$ is unaffected by changes in $\mu$, we include an additional systematic uncertainty in $M_{\mathrm{UV}}$ to account for this assumed $\mu$ floor.